vin1703/DigitalOpenBoard/README.md

 ![third](https://github.com/hiteshnitkkr/DigitelOpenBoard/assets/97216404/938dcb16-6b67-4dc2-8712-e07cd079121b)

-1. Our "Digitel Board Web Application" takes productivity to new heights with the capability to download and access notes offline, ensuring seamless studying and revision, even without an internet connection.
+1. Our "Digital Board Web Application" takes productivity to new heights with the capability to download and access notes offline, ensuring seamless studying and revision, even without an internet connection.
 The integration of expressive color variants allows users to personalize their presentations, making learning visually appealing and stimulating.

 2. Camera and Gallery Functionality: Developed a feature-rich "Camera-Gallery App" that enables users to capture photos and record videos seamlessly.
 Additionally, users can conveniently store and manage their media within the in-built gallery.